spoluan/snippets/spring-boot/jdbc/intro-to-jdbc.md

-### **Using JDBC for Database Management in PostgreSQL with Spring Boot**

-Yes, you can absolutely use **JDBC (Java Database Connectivity)** to manage a PostgreSQL database in a Spring Boot application.
-While Spring Boot provides higher-level abstractions like JPA (Java Persistence API) and Spring Data, JDBC is still widely used for direct database access when you need fine-grained control or want to avoid the overhead of ORM frameworks.

----

 ### **Introduction to JDBC in Spring Boot**

 **JDBC (Java Database Connectivity)** is a low-level API in Java that allows you to interact with relational databases.
 In Spring Boot, you can use the `JdbcTemplate` class, which simplifies working with JDBC by handling boilerplate code such as establishing connections, executing queries, and closing resources.